It was a long weekend for cybersecurity professionals, thanks to a new vulnerability that impacts almost every organization, dubbed “Log4Shell”.

 Learn How Vulnerability Management Works with Managed Detection and Response

 Tired of working on the weekend?
-If you have questions about Log4j and how to protect and defend your organization, contact Deepwatch today for a meeting with a Deepwatch Security Solutions Architect.
+If you have questions about Log4j and how to protect and defend your organization, contact Deepwatch today for a meeting with a Deepwatch Expert.
 We can help connect you to immediate IR services while helping make proactive plans to get ahead of the next zero-day vulnerability that will undoubtedly happen again.

 One of our experts can discuss your Security Operations program and what you can achieve with a Managed Detection and Response provider that integrates Vulnerability Management, Firewall, and EDR services within a full suite of Managed Security Services.
-With Deepwatch Managed Security Services and an assigned Squad of experts working for you 24/7/365, you never have to go at a zero-day like Log4j alone again.
+With the Deepwatch Managed Security Platform and Deepwatch experts working for you 24/7/365, you never have to go at a zero-day like Log4j alone again.
 With Deepwatch, we’re here to support you with rapid threat detection and response, and best in class technology and security expertise while giving you measurable results to demonstrate improvements in security maturity year over year.

 Log4j Information Security Resources